moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

 ## Frameworks Libraries and Programmes Used
 * [Google Fonts](https://fonts.google.com/) - to import the font-family used in the website: Playfair Display and Courgette.
-* [Balsamiq Wireframes](https://balsamiq.com/wireframes/)- for creating Wireframes for initial visual development
+* [Balsamiq Wireframes](https://balsamiq.com/wireframes/) - for creating Wireframes for initial visual development.
+* [Coolors](https://coolors.co/) - to create the colour scheme.
 * [picresize](https://picresize.com/) - for editing images used for the game.
 * [GitHub](https://github.com/) - used to host repository.
 * [GitPod](https://gitpod.io/workspaces) - used to develop project and organise version control.
 * [GitHub Pages](https://github.com/moirahartigan/Ms1-Schools-Out-Childcare/settings/pages) - used to deploy the site.
 * [Google Chrome Development Tools](https://developers.google.com/web/tools/chrome-devtools) - for testing code on various device sizes during development and debugging.
+* [Beautify Tools](https://beautifytools.com/javascript-validator.php) - used to beautify JavaScript code.
 * [Lighthouse](https://developers.google.com/web/tools/lighthouse) - for testing code health, accessibility, speed and search engine optimisation..

 ***